 The Company emphasises equal opportunity for employment.
-In addition to the appointment of Sarah Adam-Gedge to the Company Board, women are represented in other roles.
+In addition to the representation by Sarah Adam-Gedge on the Company Board, women are represented in other roles.
 Women currently occupy professional, management and senior management roles across the business in the following numbers:

 Business Unit % of Senior Management roles filled by women %of Management roles filled by women % of professional roles filled by women

-Australian Operations 12.5% 19.5% 19.2%
+Australian Operations 10% 9% 20%

-USA Operations 0% 10% 21%
+USA Operations 0% 13% 24%

-Philippines Operations 14% 0% 9%
+Philippines Operations 14% 14% 24%

+Vietnam Operations 0% 1% 5%